-The Environmentally Sensitive Lands (ESL) regulations are intended to protect, preserve, and, where damaged, restore the environmentally sensitive lands of San Diego.
+The Environmentally Sensitive Lands regulations "ESL" are intended to protect, preserve, and, where damaged, restore the environmentally sensitive lands of San Diego.
 These lands include the steep hillsides, sensitive biological resources, lands within the MHPA, and flood hazard areas found in the community and coastal resources found elsewhere.
-ESL regulations prohibit unpermitted disturbance of natural resources wherever they are located within private as well as public property by implementing development regulations that allow development within sites containing environmentally sensitive lands, subject to certain restrictions.
-Development in the community planning area is expected to comply with ESL regulations and any impacts to habitats as the result of development would be mitigated in accordance with the provisions of ESL regulations and the City of San Diego's Biology Guidelines.
+ESL prohibits disturbance of natural resources wherever they are located within private as well as public property, and contains development regulations that allow development within sites containing environmentally sensitive lands subject to certain restrictions.
+Development in the community planning area is expected to comply with ESL and any impacts to habitats as the result of development would be mitigated in accordance with the provisions of ESL and the City of San Diego's Biology Guidelines.

-- CE-2.1 Implement applicable requirements of the Environmentally Sensitive Lands regulations, Biology Guidelines, and MSCP Subarea Plan for preservation, mitigation, acquisition, restoration, and management and monitoring of biological resources. - CE-2.2 Minimize grading of steep hillsides and other significant natural features within the community. - CE-2.3 Graded areas and areas of invasive vegetation should be re-vegetated with low fuel load, native vegetation to restore biological diversity and minimize erosion and soil instability. - CE-2.4 Areas mapped as designated open space should be preserved through easements, open space dedication and/or fee title ownership by the City of San Diego (refer to Land Use Element, Figure 2-1).
+- CE-2.1 Implement applicable requirements of the Environmentally Sensitive Lands regulations, Biology Guidelines, and MSCP Subarea Plan for preservation, mitigation, acquisition, restoration, and management and monitoring of biological resources. - CE-2.2 Minimize grading of steep hillsides and other significant natural features within the community. - CE-2.3 Graded areas and areas of invasive vegetation should be re-vegetated with native vegetation to restore biological diversity and minimize erosion and soil instability. - CE-2.4 Areas mapped as designated open space should be preserved through easements, open space dedication and/or fee title ownership by the City of San Diego (reference Land Use Element, Figure 2-1). - CE-2.5 Support canyon habitat restoration efforts and invasive species removal by seeking grant funding and working with neighborhood and community groups involved in these efforts. - CE-2.6 Restore or enhance natural biological values and improve visual aesthetics where streets and storm drain systems abut or cross canyons landforms or steep hillsides.
+Habitat restoration efforts should aid wildlife movement by providing vegetative cover and controlling and directing access to designated trails.

-- CE-2.5 Support canyon habitat restoration efforts and invasive species removal by seeking grant funding and working with neighborhood and community groups involved in these efforts. - CE-2.6 Restore or enhance natural biological values and improve visual aesthetics where streets and storm drain systems abut or cross canyons landforms or steep hillsides.
-Habitat restoration efforts should aid wildlife movement by providing vegetative cover and controlling and directing access to designated trails. - CE-2.7 Repair and retrofit storm drain discharge systems to prevent erosion and improve water quality by adequately controlling flow and providing filtration.
-Storm drain outfalls should limit the use of concrete in favor of more natural, vegetated designs. - CE-2.8 Foster local stewardship and develop positive neighborhood awareness of the open space preserve areas with environmental education programs through local schools, community groups, neighborhood and homeowners associations, and non-profit groups that address the local ecosystem and habitat preservation.
+- CE-2.7 Repair and retrofit storm drain discharge systems to prevent erosion and improve water quality by adequately controlling flow and providing filtration.
+Storm drain outfalls should limit the use of concrete in favor of more natural, vegetated designs. - CE-2.8 Foster local stewardship and develop positive neighborhood awareness of the open space preserve areas with environmental education programs through local schools, community groups, neighborhood and homeowner's associations, and non-profit groups that address the local ecosystem and habitat preservation.
 Incorporate hands-on learning via neighborhood hikes, or other initiatives that present information in a manner that will increase interest in the natural environment. - CE-2.9 Preserve undeveloped canyons and hillsides as important features of visual open space, community definition and environmental quality. - CE-2.10 Protect designated open space from development by securing public ownership where desirable.
-Obtain necessary property rights through public acquisition of parcels or easements for the protection of environmentally sensitive lands.
+Obtain necessary property rights through public acquisition of parcels or easements for the protection of environmentally sensitive lands. - CE-2.11 Where development in open space is permitted, restrict development to allow only limited, low intensity uses located and designed in a manner that respects the natural environment and conserves environmentally sensitive lands and resources. - CE-2.12 Utilize publicly-controlled open space for passive recreation where desirable and where feasible.